Anselmus Kludze: Early life and education

 Kludze was born in 1934 to Stephen Komla Kludze.
 He hailed from Gbi-Kpeme, Hohoe in the Volta Region of Ghana.
 His father died at early age while he was studying at Adisadel College, Cape Coast on a government scholarship, his uncle, Anku Kludze however supported him financially to complete his secondary education.
 After his secondary education, he entered the University of Ghana where he obtained his Bachelor of Arts degree in 1963.
 He continued at the Ghana School of Law where he qualified as a barrister in 1965.
 He proceeded to the United Kingdom for further studies in law and was awarded his doctorate degree in 1969.
 In 2002, he earned a Higher Doctorate degree of LL.D. for his scholarship from the University of London.

 Career

 Academic

 Kludze joined the Law Faculty as a senior lecturer at the University of Ghana and taught at the Ghana School of Law while a visiting professor at the Temple University School of Law.
 He was also a professor of law and dean of the Faculty of Law at the University of Calabar, Nigeria.
 Prior to entering academia, he was a barrister-at-law and solicitor of the Supreme Court of Ghana.

 Justice of the Supreme Court of Ghana

 Kludze was appointed a justice of the Supreme Court of Ghana by the then president of Ghana, John Kufuor on 21 May 2003.
 He served in that capacity until his retirement on 12 March 2004.

 Personal life

 He is the father of Ave Kludze, a rocket scientist with the National Aeronautic and Space Administration (NASA).
+Kludze is also the father of Maabo Kludze, a New York-based clinical pharmacist and senior director at a healthcare company; Norde Kludze, a Pennsylvania-based lawyer and founder of Kludze and Associates; and Attor Kludze, a Maryland-based senior private banker.